MichaelSpencerJr/BenedictionGame/README.md

 Walls have the power to bless men.
 If a man moves past enemy walls, bless him.
 If you connect your wall to the enemy wall with a bridge of men, bless all men in the bridge.

 Turn protocol: Players alternate turns.
-Each turn consisting of 2 actions.
+Each turn consisting of 2 actions (use 12* turn protocol).
 There are five types of actions: Move, Drop, Block, Merge, Split.
 1. Move = Move man to an empty point (or capture).
 He cannot move again this turn, but he can merge or split.
 2. Merge = Move man or sub-stack onto a reachable friendly man.
 Remove blessing/curse.